RIGHT HANDED PITCHER

 The Pirates started Morris off in the Altoona bullpen, but he pitched his way into a starting job.
 He continued to pitch well for the Curve through the beginning of June, when the Pirates promoted him to Indianapolis.
 Morris pitched well in his first three AAA games, including a nine-inning shutout, but got shelled in his fourth game and then went on the disabled list with a forearm strain.
 He was out for over a month and then rehabbed his way back to AA for one game and AAA for three, which mostly didn’t go well.
 Overall, Morris was a strong groundball pitcher, as advertised.
 He had no meaningful platoon split.

 Morris’ situation is similar to that of Kris Johnson, another struggling former prospect who turned things around with the Pirates.
 After he made progress in his first year with them, the Pirates signed Johnson to a second minor league deal.
 Johnson reached the majors during that second season.
 One big difference, though, is that Morris isn’t eligible for minor league free agency yet.
-He is, however, eligible for the Rule 5 draft.
-The fact that he missed, or was rehabbing during, the season’s last two months probably didn’t help the Pirates’ evaluation process.
+He was, however, eligible for the Rule 5 draft, but wasn’t selected.
+He’ll open 2015 in the Indianapolis bullpen, but could see time in the rotation.

 |2015: Minor League Contract|